isomerpages/moe-ncps/index.md

             Programme.
           linktext: Learn more
           url: /inventive-minds-at-work/
-        - title: Total Defence Day
+        - title: No School Bag Day
-          description: Our students marked Total Defence Day with Navy booths and a blackout drill!
+          description: Minister and Mayor joined students for creative learning at NSBD 2026.
           linktext: Learn more
-          url: /total-defence-day/
+          url: /no-school-bag-day-nsbd/
 ---